JaneliaSciComp/2020AprilGitCourse/lessons/lesson-4.md

 ## rebase vs merge
 - git rebase = move or combine commits
+    + somewhat similar to merge
 - rollback commits in one location; move to new location; replay changes, forming new commits
 - generally used to keep commit history neat and linear
     + if you're working and you pull a lot, each pull gives you a little loop with a new commit
     + rebase = "just keep stacking my changes on top of everyone else's"; it's a ffwd merge (no loops, no new commits)
-- demo plain rebase then git pull --rebase
+- diagram plain rebase then git pull --rebase
 - can be used to clean up a string of commits before pushing
     + use interactive rebasing to squash = combine commits
     + makes a more concise commit history; easier for people to comprehend
     + not going to demo this
 - NEVER REBASE WHAT YOU'VE PUSHED!
     + seriously, never ever change anything you've pushed
-    + rebasing, resetting, amending = ways to rewrite history
+    + rebasing, resetting, amending = ways to rewrite history = be very careful
 - cherry pick
     + not a merge or rebase
     + duplicates commit to a new branch (but new hash!)
     + often used for hotfixing or moving small changes not worth a merge
-- advice:
+    + diagram this
+- when to use which?
-    + if you need to pull regularly while you're working to get new changes, especially from other parts of the code, probably git pull --rebase
+    + if you need to pull regularly while you're working to get new changes, especially from unrelated parts of the code, probably git pull --rebase
         * but beware: because no merge and thus no conflicts, your changes will always overwrite changes that were pulled!
+        * can be a problem when editing project-wide build-related files
     + if you're integrating feature branches, bigger chunks of work that might conflict with existing work, better to explicitly merge
         * this will let you check for and resolve conflicts
+        * but again be wary of non-conflicting wrongness
     + if you're contributing to a project, follow guidelines; they may require you to rebase and squash commits
     + cherry picking is only for moving very small pieces of code (eg, hotfixes moved from branch to master to deploy)